yesbotics/dualsense-controller-python/README.md

 # controller.left_rumble.set(255) # strong rumble
 ```

-### Set adaptive Triggers
+### Adaptive Triggers

 You can use different trigger effects.
 By default, the triggers have **no resistance**,
-which corresponds to the following
+which corresponds to the following setter

 ```python
 controller.left_trigger.effect.set_no_resistance()
 ```

-**Continuous resistance** effect is defined a start position and a strength
+**Continuous resistance** effect is defined by a start position and a strength

 ```python
 controller.left_trigger.effect.set_continuous_resistance(start_pos=0, force=255)  # full resistance